 Birds of Paradox, who tours all around New York City, has been playing at the Fest for several years, mixing in solo Beatles cuts and even Traveling Wilburys cuts.

 A native of Pennsylvania, the 17-year-old is multi-talented.
 Her voice is incredibly powerful and soulful, her guitar playing is sublime, and she has tremendous stage presence.

-Jacqui isn’t just a Beatles artist, but it’s those songs that will be on display at the Fest.
-This will be her third year at the Fest, where she’ll be performing solo on Saturday and Sunday.
+Jacqui isn’t just a Beatles artist, but it’s those songs that were on display at The Fest.